usnistgov/teqp/README.md

 [![PyPI version](https://badge.fury.io/py/teqp.svg)](https://badge.fury.io/py/teqp)

+* 0.14.1 :

+  * Fix typo in loading of two-center LJF models, should be "2CLJF-Dipole" for "kind"

 * 0.14.0 :

   * Massive re-working of the c++ interface.
 There is now a "public interface" of teqp defined in the ``teqp/cpp/teqpcpp.hpp`` header, with the model contained in a private type-safe variant.
 This results in much faster incremental compiles in C++ (in general).